thescientist13/github-dashboard/README.md

 ## Project Layout

-- bootstrap - SystemJS bootstrap for the application
+- _bootstrap_ - SystemJS bootstrap for the application
-- credentials - from a template, with Github credentials
+- _credentials_ - from a template, with Github credentials
-- Components: UI components extending React.Component class
+- _components/_: UI components extending React.Component class
-- Layouts: HTML views
+- _layouts/_: HTML views
-- Stores: State management classes
+- _stores/_: State management classes
--- Github Store: Manages a Github store for a given user, tracking their profile, repositories and issues
+-- _github/_: Manages a Github store for a given user, tracking their profile, repositories and issues

 ## Running the App